Pages

 Indeed, Aturpatakan was the only place in Ancient Iran where Zoroastrianism was never challenged by other religions, particularly the Greek pantheon.
 Moreover, it is highly likely that Aturpatakan was the place where the prophet Zarathustra was born and the Holy Avesta was kept in the sacred fire Adur Gushnasp temple (now Takht-e Soleyman, Iranian Azerbaijan) (Ghodrat-Dizaji, 2007) .

-Aturpatakan or Atropatena was an independent or semi-independent (vassal of Arsakid Parthia) kingdom until the 3 CE.
+Aturpatakan or Atropatena was an independent or semi-independent (vassal of Arsakid Parthia) kingdom until 3 CE.
 Atropatena and Parthia considered Rome a great threat and allied themselves in a long-lasting war with the Romans.
-Later, Atropatena was absorbed by the Sasanian Empire and Aturpatakan evolved to Adurbadagan (in Pahlavi).
+Later, Atropatena was absorbed by the Sasanian Empire and Aturpatakan evolved into Adurbadagan (in Pahlavi).

 Adurbadagan/Adarbadagan